HariKameshKiran/HariKameshKiran/README.md

 ###

-<p align="left">My name is Hari Kamesh Kiran and I'm a Data Analyst, from Bangalore</p>
+<p align="left">My name is Hari Kamesh Kiran and I'm an enthusiastic Data Analyst, from Bangalore.
+My Hobbies are App development #Sketchware</p>

 ###